How to Remove Wood Stain

 stripped wood leg after sanding

 I also sanded the rest of the legs down to get any leftover stripper residue off.
-Check out this post to learn about the best sandpaper for furniture painting.
+For sanding spindles, here’s our detailed guide on the easy way to sand spindles!

 If you’re a visual learner, check out our full video tutorial on how to remove wood stain here!